-Whether you just learned you have diabetes or you've lived with it for many years, the more you know about your condition, the beter able you'll be to control it and enjoy a healthy life.
+Whether you just learned you have diabetes or you've lived with it for many years, the more you know about your condition, the better able you'll be to control it and enjoy a healthy life.

-Sidney Regional Medical Center's Diabetes Education Program offers you the educational resources to help you sucessfully manage your diabetes and reduce the risk of complications.
+Sidney Regional Medical Center's Diabetes Education Program offers you the educational resources to help you successfully manage your diabetes and reduce the risk of complications.
 Our diabetes educators provide an extensive range of individual and group education.

 The SRMC Diabetes Education Program is recognized by the American Diabetes Association and approved by Medicare.